-12. Independence in implementation of Programme.
+12. Independence in implementation of the National Aviation Security Quality Control Programme.

-The authority shall ensure that the management, setting of priorities and organisation of the National Civil Aviation Security Quality Control Programme is undertaken independently from the entities and persons responsible for the implementation of the measures taken under the National Civil Aviation Security Programme.
+The authority shall ensure that the management, setting of priorities and organisation of the National Civil Aviation Security Quality Control Programme is undertaken independently from the entities and persons responsible for the implementation of the measures taken under the National Civil Aviation Security Programme The National Civil Aviation Security Quality Control Programme shall include an element of independence of persons conducting oversight activities from those applying measures implemented under the National Civil Aviation Security Programme.

 13. Airport Security Programme.

-(1) A person shall not operate an airport without an Airport Security
+(1) A person shall not operate an airport serving civil aviation without an Airport Security

 Programme approved by the authority.

-(2) An operator of an airport serving civil aviation in Uganda shall develop, implement an Airport Security programme that meets the requirements of the National Civil Aviation Security Programme.
+(2) An operator of an airport serving civil aviation in Uganda shall develop establish, implement and maintain an Airport Security programme that meets the requirements of the National Civil Aviation Security Programme.

 (3) An application for an Airport Security Programme shall—